boopsboops/nhamunda-checklist/nhamunda-checklist.md

 ##### Notes
 Identification to species level follows <u>Ferraris et al. (2005)</u> based on the following characters: coracoid not exposed ventrally; pelvic fin with branched rays; anterior teeth on premaxilla not visible when mouth closed; caudal fin emarginate; and body uniform dark colouration without dark spots.

-Fishes were caught by hand from their lodgements in both woody and rocky substrates.
-Location?
-Examples are pictured preserved and alive in Figure YYY.
+Three individuals were caught by hand from their lodgements in woody substrates at the margin of the main river stem.
+Water temperature was 28.9&deg;C. An example of a live specimen is pictured in Figure YYY.

 ##### Figure
 <img src="http://www.planetcatfish.com/forum/download/file.php?id=12865&mode=view" alt="" width="500">